kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

-# Forward Client IP in X-Forwarded-For header
+# Forward Client IP in X-Forwarded-For Header

 Many applications need to know the client IP address of an originating request to behave properly.
 Usual use-cases include workloads that require the client IP address to restrict their access.
 The ability to provide client attributes to services has long been a staple of reverse proxies.